asurak1d/01-margin-and-padding-1/README.md

-# 01-margin-and-padding-1
+# Margin and Padding practice
-Margin and Padding practice
+In this exercise, I practiced margin and padding in CSS.
+This is an activity from The Odin Project.